• Skip to primary navigation

 By turning VR we can set how much voltage goes to pin 3.

-This IC called CA 3130 is fast op-amp with special MOSFET inside so it works good even with very small current.
+The photodiode connects to pin 2, the inverting input of IC1 and this IC called CA3130, is a fast op-amp with a special MOSFET inside, so it works well even with very small currents.

 Its input part have special MOSFETs that give very high resistance, low current and fast speed.

-Also it can work with input voltage that goes almost to negative supply which is good for single battery use
+Hence, it can work with input voltage that goes almost to negative supply which is good for single battery use.

-Now under normal light as set by VR, photodiode send voltage to pin 2 of IC1.
+Now, under normal light set by VR, the photodiode sends voltage to pin 2 of IC1 and this voltage stays higher than the voltage at pin 3 set by VR.

 But when someone comes close and make shadow on photodiode, light drop, current drop and voltage at pin 2 goes down.